gce-electronics/HA_RFPlayer/README.md

 Sensor are created automatically if you enable it during the installation or on the option button (Integration menu)

-You can use the service `rfplayer.send_command` to send commands to your devices, and add the device as a new entity.
+You can use the service `rfplayer.send_command` to send commands to your devices, and add the device as a new switch entity.

 ## Credits